GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Method

-In order to comprehensively mine global and local temporal clues, we propose the MSFL module, which consists of two major parts, \textit{i.e.}, Prior Information Embedding Generation (PIEG) and Channel-Adaptive Transformer Module (CATM).
+In \cref{fig: framework} (c), MSFE is presented to simultaneously capture local and global temporal clues.
+This module consists of two key components: MCM and GCM.
+Before MSFE, the Prior Information Embedding Generation (PIEG) module generates the prior information embedding.

-\textbf{Prior Information Embedding Generation.} Fine- and coarse-level features $S_f$, $S_c$ are still susceptible to changes in non-visual factors, such as camera view and carrying condition.
-Therefore, we introduce PIEG to acquire prior information embedding $E_{prior}$ to reduce the interference of gait-unrelated features and enhance the robustness of the gait representation.
-As shown in Figure \ref{fig: PIEG}, we first aggregate the fine- and coarse-level features $S_f$ and $S_c$, which can be represented as:
+{\bf Prior Information Embedding Generation.} The PIEG module addresses vulnerability to non-visual variations in fine- and coarse-level features ($S_f$, $S_c$).
+It extracts the prior information embedding $E_{prior}$ to reduce the influence of gait-unrelated features.
+As shown in \cref{fig: PIEG}, the aggregation of fine- and coarse-level features is represented as:

-where $\mathrm{TP}$ and $\mathrm{SP}$ denote temporal and spatial pooling respectively, and $p$ is a learnable parameter.
-Then, we select the embedding $E_{prior}$ by the maximum probability $\hat{y}$, which can be formulated as:
+where $\mathrm{TP}$ and $\mathrm{SP}$ are temporal and spatial pooling operations, and $p$ is a learnable parameter.
+The embedding $E_{prior}$ is selected based on the maximum probability $\hat{y}$: